twitocode/Tantalum/content/Books/Leviathan Wakes.md

 	- Leader
 		- Tries to ignore the problems around him
 	- Always relying on Naomi when things did not go to plan p.157
+	- p.158 used to joke about marines while in the navy, now he does not do it because they gave their lives to save him
 - Naomi Nagata
 	- Belter
 	- Pragmatic
+	- Appears tough at first, cries for the first time p.159
 - Amos Burton
 	- Earther
 	- "Trigger-finger"